8 Foods to Help You Detox Naturally

 Curcumin is a powerful antioxidant that can support your body’s inflammatory response, often associated with autoimmune conditions such as rheumatoid arthritis.
 In regards to detoxification, curcumin impacts gallbladder function, which in turn supports liver function.
 Bile, produced by your gallbladder, cleanses your liver and rejuvenates liver cells.
 Bile also prevents toxins from being converted to harmful compounds that damage your liver.

-If you want to add the spice your menu, there are many tasty options.
+If you want to add spice to your menu, there are many tasty options.
 Along with traditional Indian-style curries, my golden milk recipe is unbelievably delicious!
 Curcumin is best absorbed when consumed with some fat (found in the coconut oil) and black pepper.
-Piperine or bioperine, the substance found in black pepper, enhances the absorption of curcumin.
+Piperine or Bioperine, the substance found in black pepper, enhances the absorption of curcumin.
 Without the piperine, most of the curcumin would just pass through your digestive tract.

 However, because turmeric only contains about 2-5% curcuminoids by weight, the best way to get the benefits is through a supplement.
 I recommend my liquid liposomal curcumin.
 The micelle liposomal form absorbs easily and resists breaking down for maximum systemic potency.